CLARIN-CH Day 2024: Open Research Data – Challenges and Opportunities

 September 9th, University of Neuchâtel

-The event is the first of a series of annual meetings of the CLARIN-CH community.
-It is organized by the CLARIN-CH consortium in cooperation with its member institutions and aims to support the scientific community in their challenges when it comes to Open Research data.
-It seeks to foster exchange and to enable the encounter between researchers and data management experts.
+The 2024 event was the first of a series of annual meetings of the CLARIN-CH community.
+It was organized by the CLARIN-CH consortium in cooperation with its member institutions and aims to support the scientific community in their challenges when it comes to Open Research data.
+It seeked to foster exchange and to enable the encounter between researchers and data management experts, as well as legal experts.

-The 2024 edition aims to bring together experts and researchers to discuss challenges and opportunities, and to open the dialogue on standards and practices of open research data as well as the legal and ethical aspects of processing and sharing linguistic data.
-The event builds on the work done by two CLARIN-CH Working Groups, which address essential topics related to Open Research Data.
+The 2024 edition aimed to bring together experts and researchers to discuss challenges and opportunities, and to open the dialogue on standards and practices of open research data as well as the legal and ethical aspects of processing and sharing linguistic data.
+The event built on the work done by two CLARIN-CH Working Groups, which address essential topics related to Open Research Data.

 Topics